 23. Other sub-topics if any Numerical operations.

-English Language Syllabus for SSC CHSL
+SSC CHSL English Language Syllabus

 The English Language questions will be asked from the following topics: